matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Proposals **must** act to the greater benefit of the entire Matrix ecosystem, rather than benefiting or privileging any single player or subset of players - and must not contain any patent encumbered intellectual property.
-Members of the Core Team pledge to act as a neutral custodian for Matrix on behalf of the whole ecosystem.
+Members of the Spec Core Team pledge to act as a neutral custodian for Matrix on behalf of the whole ecosystem.

 For clarity: the Matrix ecosystem is anyone who uses the Matrix protocol.
 That includes client users, server admins, client developers, bot developers, bridge and application service developers, users and admins who are indirectly using Matrix via 3rd party networks which happen to be bridged, server developers, room moderators and admins, companies/projects building products or services on Matrix, spec contributors, translators, and those who created it in the first place.

-"Greater benefit" includes maximising:
+"Greater benefit" is defined as maximising:

-* the number of end-users reachable on the open Matrix network
+* the number of Matrix-native end-users reachable on the open Matrix network
 * the number of regular users on the Matrix network (e.g. 30-day retained federated users)
-* the number of end-users reachable by Matrix (natively or via bridges)
 * the number of online servers in the open federation
 * the number of developers building on Matrix
 * the number of independent implementations which use Matrix
+* the number of bridged end-users reachable on the open Matrix network
+* the signal-to-noise ratio of the content on the open Matrix network (i.e. minimising spam)
+* the ability for users to discover content on their terms (empowering them to select what to see and what not to see)
 * the quality and utility of the Matrix spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other